 This name was spelled many ways: Criddelle, Criddle, Criddell, Creedle, Creddle, Creddille, and similar variations on the same phonetic theme.
-I have chosen “Credille” for no particular reason except that his descendants in Texas universally adopted that spelling.
+I have chosen “Credille” for no particular reason except that his descendants in both Georgia and Texas universally adopted that spelling when signing their own names.
 That particular spelling is, however, rare prior to the early 1800s.
 In the early records of Georgia, and in North Carolina and Virginia, the name is almost always spelled Criddle/Criddell or Creddle/Creddell, from which might draw conclusions about its pronunciation.
 (In particular, we might suppose that the name was pronounced with the emphasis on the first syllable.)
 The use of Credille with the emphasis on the second syllable seems to be an affectation adopted by later descendants.

 Whether the name is English or French is open to debate.
 Although Credille, the modern variation, seems to the casual observer to be a modern French name, Criddle and its variants are clearly English.
 There are many mentions of this name in English records covering several centuries.

 William Credille Sr. was evidently born in the 1740s.
 Our only clues to his age are that he was listed as over 45 in the 1820 census and 80-90 in the 1830 census of Greene County, Georgia.
 He apparently died between 1834 and 1840, as he was not enumerated in the 1840 census.
 A secondary source lists him among the Revolutionary War soldiers who died and were buried in Greene County.1 Indeed, he drew land in the Fifth (1927) Lottery as a Revolutionary veteran.2

 An 1886 letter written by the husband of a granddaughter of old William Credille contains valuable family information.3 The author, Jared L. Turner, had married a daughter of Henry Credille and had been a legatee of the Henry Credille estate in 1834.